3geek14/Realms/Omnibus.md

   non-magical armor that has been damaged.
 For example, the armor on one arm, the chest of a shirt of chainmail, head armor, etc.
 * [Repair Item](#repair-item): this will restore non-magical armor, weapons, and other items that have become damaged or destroyed.
-This spell has a VC, and it fixes the entire item.
+This spell has a [Verbal Component]{.new}, and it fixes the entire item.
 For example, all hit locations of someone's armor, a bow, a boulder-crushed weapon, a shield, etc.

 ### Other Spells and Things You Should Know ### {#other-spells-and-things-you-should-know}